+ What is a Landing Page?

 So while we recommend you try as many of these tips as possible, we’re not telling you to blindly trust that they’ll work.

-You’ll have to decide which ones are most relevant for you specific goals, but here are some good metrics and key performance indicators (KPIs) that generally provide clarity and direction:
+You’ll have to decide which ones are most relevant content for you specific goals, but here are some good metrics and key performance indicators (KPIs) that generally provide clarity and direction:

 If you want to supercharge your efforts, consider running an A/B split test.